JJBandana/svelte-habit-tracker/README.md

 ![Goal](https://cdn.dribbble.com/userupload/3710024/file/original-9369999e0521eeeacfb089ebc6156a7a.png?resize=1024x768&vertical=center)

-# Habits to add
+# Todo

+- Add responsive desgin:

+  - Create special navbar for phone.

-- Brush your teeth
+- UX/UI:

-- Go to the gym
+  - Add animations to the todo list
-- Do visualization with:
-  - I earn $50.000/month
-  - I am disciplined
+  - When a task is done, move it to a "done" category.

+- Fix habit calendar when updating date.

 # Project description